SLVS582K April 2006 – December 2024 LP2950 , LP2951

 Equation 4.
 PD = (VIN – VOUT) × IOUT

-Note: Power dissipation can be minimized, and therefore greater efficiency can be achieved, by correct selection of the system voltage rails.
+Note: Power dissipation is minimized, and therefore greater efficiency is achieved, by correct selection of the system voltage rails.
 For the lowest power dissipation use the minimum input voltage required for correct output regulation.

 For devices with a thermal pad, the primary heat conduction path for the device package is through the thermal pad to the PCB.
 Solder the thermal pad to a copper pad area under the device.
-This pad area must contain an array of plated vias that conduct heat to additional copper planes for increased heat dissipation.
+Make sure this pad area contains an array of plated vias that conduct heat to additional copper planes for increased heat dissipation.

 The maximum power dissipation determines the maximum allowable ambient temperature (TA) for the device.
 According to the following equation, power dissipation and junction temperature are most often related by the junction-to-ambient thermal resistance (RθJA) of the combined PCB and device package and the temperature of the ambient air (TA).